 If you choose to incorporate in one state but do business in another, you’ll have to qualify as a foreign corporation in the state where you operate.
 This requires some additional paperwork, and it could also increase your tax bill.
 For instance, if your company is incorporated in Delaware but does business in New York, you’ll have to pay New York state income taxes on business income plus a “franchise tax” for being incorporated in Delaware.

-After filing your articles of incorporation, you might think your job is done, but not so fast!
+After filing, you might think your job is done, but not so fast!
 There’s additional work that you need to do to legally operate your corporation and ongoing filing requirements to maintain your status as a corporation.

 The next to-do steps include: